rust-lang/rustc-dev-guide/src/diagnostics/diagnostic-items.md

 ## Naming conventions

-Diagnostic items don't have a set in stone naming convention yet.
-These are some guidelines that should be used for the future, but might differ from existing names:
+Diagnostic items don't have a naming convention yet.
+Following are some guidelines that should be used in future, but might differ from existing names:

 * Types, traits and enums are named using UpperCamelCase (Examples: `Iterator`,
 * `HashMap`, ...)